Side Ancient City

 Mini-calculator based on crowd levels by day and time.

 This day is usually noticeably busy.
-This slot has a higher chance of a comfortable visit: Hottest hours; many seek shade.
+This slot has a higher chance of a comfortable visit: Intense heat, visitors seek shade.
+Weather is currently not ideal: mostly clear 🌤️.

 30–50% · Quiet60–80% · Moderate90–100% · Crowded